Posted on Nov 07, 2019

 Epic’s clinical and financial systems receive critical acclaim from users and industry experts alike.

-Ranked the #1 overall software suite for eight straight years by KLAS Enterprises, an independent research organization, Epic also leads the industry in more Top 20: Best in KLAS categories than any other vendor.
+Ranked the #1 overall software suite for nine straight years by KLAS Enterprises, an independent research organization, Epic also leads the industry in more Top 20: Best in KLAS categories than any other vendor.
 Most importantly, it was the overwhelming choice of more than 500 Ardent physicians, bedside nurses, registration and discharge staff who participated in the selection process.

 The workflows and processes we will adopt as part of our Epic implementation were created and refined by Epic’s community of users, which includes physicians and nurses at many of the nation’s leading health systems (Mayo Clinic, Johns Hopkins and Cleveland Clinic just to name a few).